-In order to be enrolled in the nursing program, students must fulfill the requirements of the university, the nursing program and the agencies used for clinical within the nursing program.
+In order to be enrolled in the nursing program, students must fulfill the requirements of the university, the nursing program and the agencies used for practica within the nursing program.
 Appendix A is a timetable for submitting documentation of nursing program requirements.

 All students must have current requirements on file in order to register for any course in the nursing program.
-Documentation of requirements are to be uploaded in CastleBranch Clinical Tracker.
+Documentation of requirements should be submitted in a packet to the nursing office.
+Students should submit only copies and keep originals in a file for their own reference.
+Students are required to keep a copy of all health documentation readily available as they may be asked to submit copies for faculty and preceptors while in a clinical course.
 Students are required to keep CPR-BLS Certification, Tuberculosis Skin Testing, Personal Professional Liability Insurance, Health Insurance and RN License coverage active.
-Students MUST upload to CastleBranch Clinical Tracker: a photocopy of renewed RN license and malpractice insurance coverage on the anniversary of the date that coverage expires, showing inclusive dates.
-Students must also upload their COVID status.
+Students MUST submit a photocopy of renewed coverage on the anniversary of the date that coverage expires, showing inclusive dates.
 Failure to have all requirements on file may impact the student's ability to continue in the program.
 Students are responsible for all costs related to these requirements.